owen-kellie-smith/model-editor/annuity-model/README.md

 - remain engine-agnostic and disposable.

 The model is deterministic, cohort-based, and closed to new entrants.
 Benefits are level and payable while alive.
+There are no reversionary or lump sum benefits.
 Mortality depends on integer attained age via externally supplied tables.
 Discounting is derived from spot rates.

 ## Structure